Save up to £250

 Exeter is a peaceful city with a great history embedded in its old, magnificent architectural walls.
 Students flock from around the world to get a taste of this historical place and drown themselves in the amazing courses the universities here offer.
 The University of Exeter and the Exeter College are two universities the city of Exeter is known for.
 Exeter one accommodation is a choice widely opted by students.
 Finding Student accommodation in Exeter is one major problem students face while planning to move to the city; amberstudent provides quality and affordable student accommodation in Exeter with all amenities included in your bill.

 Students here enjoy a tremendous social life every day.
-The entire city is teeming with pubs, clubs, and restaurants, and the good news is that this accommodation is bordered by several eateries where you can unwind with your friends.
+The entire city is teeming with pubs, clubs, and restaurants, and the good news is that Homes for Students Exeter One is bordered by several eateries where you can unwind with your friends.
 Check out Harry's Restaurant, an electric restaurant, bar and private dining room in a gothic-style building.
 Tortilla Exeter, located on the edge of the high street, serves some of the most mouth-watering tortillas.
 Red Panda for when you want healthy Asian food and Taco Cartel, which sells authentic Mexican food, are just a few examples of restaurants in Exeter.
 Exeter is a vibrant and dynamic city with a thriving cultural scene today.
 It is home to several museums and galleries, including the Royal Albert Memorial Museum & Art Gallery and the RAMM, which showcase the city's history, culture, and surrounding areas.
 The city also has several theatres and performing arts veneers, including the Northcott Theater and the Exeter Phoenix.
 In addition to its cultural offering, Exeter is known for its picturesque setting and natural beauty; the Belmont Park and Riverside Valley Park are a sight to sore eyes.
 The city is surrounded by rolling hills and countryside and is located near the coast, providing easy access to some of Devon's most beautiful beaches.
 To know more about Exeter, check out this Exeter city guide for a better understanding of the city.

 Commute

 Given Exeter One accommodation's location, there are many colleges nearby.
 They can be reached by foot, but if walking is not your cup of tea, you can use all the available transit options in Exeter.
 You will have no trouble getting to class if you choose Exeter One accommodation, as the student housing is well-connected and accessible by many public transportation options like buses, trains, taxis and bikes.
 You may take the bus from Lower Argyll Road or Apparelmaster from the Exeter student housing.
 Moreover, if you want to travel long distances within the city or intercity, Exeter Saint David's train station is just a 17-minute drive away.
-The Exeter airport is 6.2 miles from Exter One accommodation, a 48 min train ride.
+The Exeter airport is 6.2 miles from Homes for Students Exeter One accommodation, a 48 min train ride.
 Lastly, it is important to initiate a habit of walking.
 It will save money, help you discover new places and meet new people.

 Room Types